 Implement full-disk encryption

-All ProtonVPN servers, including those in lower-risk countries, are in the process of being secured with block-level disk encryption.
+All ProtonVPN servers, including those in lower-risk countries, are secured with block-level disk encryption.
 This protects against a specific but powerful attack in which an adversary compromises an exit server, steals the server certificate, and redirects user traffic to a server controlled by the attacker.
 By implementing full-disk encryption on all our servers, we can protect our certificates and mitigate the risk of MITM attacks.

 Leave countries rather than compromise our values